 In both Russia and Afghanistan, rodents are involved in a very different way.
 Children in these countries leave their tooth in mouse or rat holes, in the hopes that the rodent will give them a new one that’s as strong as its own teeth.

-For many children around the world, the sky’s the limit — literally.
+For many children’s stories about the tooth fairy around the world, the sky’s the limit — literally.
 In Egypt and other Middle Eastern countries, kids throw their baby teeth at the sun and ask for a bright white new tooth.
 Hopefully, no one is walking nearby…

 Indonesian kids are more particular about the way they throw their tooth.
 They throw it backward over their shoulder, and up over the roof of their house.
 Legend has it that if they throw the tooth straight, their new tooth will grow in straight.
 If they throw it crooked, on the other hand, let’s just say they’re probably going to need braces.